manassakis/manassakis.github.io/_pages/about.md

 **Work experience**

-I have worked for 20+ years as a network/systems engineer, pre-post sales support, and technical support manager for many companies and organizations, such as head of technical support of the [Greek School Network](https://www.sch.gr/english) for the region of Crete.
+I have worked for 20+ years as a network/systems engineer, pre-post sales support, and technical support manager for many companies and organizations, such as head of technical support of the [Greek School Network](https://www.sch.gr/english) for the region of Crete (a network of 1000+ schools).
 Prior to founding Code BGP, I worked for 5 years at the Foundation for Research and Technology - Hellas ([FORTH](https://www.forth.gr/en/)) as a research engineer, and a member of the [INSPIRE research group](https://www.inspire.edu.gr/).

 **Research papers**